-In this post, I am providing a script to determine the size of innodb_buffer_pool_size in MySQL Server.
+In this post, I am providing a script for determining the size of innodb_buffer_pool_size in MySQL Server.

-The Buffer pool is very important for the InnoDB engine because InnoDB maintains this storage area for caching data and indexes in memory.
+The Buffer pool is essential for the InnoDB engine because InnoDB maintains the storage area for caching data and indexes in memory.

-I have one rough figure like, if you have 3 GB of InnoDB data and indexes, you require at least 1 GB size of innodb_buffer_pool_size.
+I have a rough figure like, if you have 3 GB of InnoDB data and indexes, you require at least 1 GB size of innodb_buffer_pool_size.

-Below is a one script to calculate require size for InnoDB buffer pool.
+Below is a script to calculate the size for InnoDB buffer pool.